 Jerry L. Epps, MD, Associate Professor of Anesthesiology and Pediatrics serves as the Chairman and Residency Program Director for the Department of Anesthesiology.
 Dr. Epps received his MD degree from the University of Kentucky College Of Medicine, Lexington, KY (1980) where he graduated first in his class of 117 students and was elected to the Alpha Omega Alpha Honor Society.

 Husband-wife Anesthesiology Researchers Dr. Ralph Lydic and Dr. Helen Baghdoyan give Knoxville News Sentinel reporter Kristi Nelson a tour of their newly renovated research laboratory and office space.
-Read more about our research team online soon.

 At the University of Tennessee Center for Advanced Medical Simulation (UTCAMS), physicians, students, and other members of the healthcare team attain not only improvement in individual skills, but also learn and practice team skills that are essential for patient safety.
 This type of multi-faceted, orchestrated training improves critical thinking, decision making, and clinical techniques - all without imparting risk to a real patient.
 Discover how the UTCAMS is enhancing the learning of our anesthesiology residents and nurse anesthetists:

 The University of Tennessee Graduate School of Medicine